-In quick scan mode, Micro Focus Fortify Static Code Analyzer searches for high-confidence, high-severity issues.
 Quick scans are a great way to get many applications through an assessment so that you can quickly find issues and begin remediation.
+The performance improvement you get depends on the complexity and size of the application.
 Although the scan is faster than a full scan, it does not provide as robust a result set.
-Critical and other issues that a quick scan cannot detect may exist in your application.
+Other issues that a quick scan cannot detect might exist in your application.
 Fortify recommends that you run full scans whenever possible.

-Note: By default, Micro Focus Fortify Software Security Center ignores uploaded scans performed in quick scan mode.
+Note: By default, Micro Focus Fortify Software Security Center does not allow you to upload scans performed in quick scan mode.
 However, you can configure your Fortify Software Security Center application version so that uploaded audit projects scanned in quick scan mode are processed.
 For more information, see analysis results processing rules in the Micro Focus Fortify Software Security Center User Guide.

 To perform a quick scan, follow the steps described in "Scanning Large and Complex Projects" below and select the Enable Quick Scan Mode check box.
-Quick scan is also available when you scan Visual Studio solutions (see "Scanning Visual Studio Solutions and Projects" on page 30).
+Quick scan is also available when you scan Visual Studio solutions (see "Scanning Visual Studio Solutions and Projects" on page 32).
 Fortify Audit Workbench displays the scan results in its Project Summary view.
 You audit quick scan results just as you audit full scan results.